theodesp/stable-systems-checklist/README.md

 - [ ] Use CAPTCHA in front end.
 - [ ] Enforce sanity limits on the size and structure of user submitted data and requests.
 - [ ] Use a global caching proxy service like CloudFlare.
+- [ ] No single points of failure.
+Have redundancy on machines.
+- [ ] Use Bulkhead server partitioning.
+In essense assign limited resources to specific (groups of) clients, applications, operations, client endpoints, and so on.

 ### Web Traffic
 - [ ] Use the strict-transport-security header to force HTTPS on all requests.